The 2026 Concert List

 I’m combining these two days for the utter disappointment I feel toward all the fans.
 Sace6 had some tween girl fans as the lead singer looked like Sombr, Wind Walkers had a fervent merch line but hardly any enthusiasm during the show.
 I’ve never seen a more stone-faced crowd of 2,600 people during Northlane’s painful 45-minute set.

 Flooding, a slowcore band, made me want to quit my job.
 From Inland Lakes was a slight improvement.
 The push pit and lawlessness of the La Dispute crowdsurfers was unwarranted.
 Chaos.
 No order.
-No circle in the it, no hands for the surfers.
+No circle in the pit, no hands for the surfers.
 An unrelenting, undulating, uneducated mass of arms, legs, torsos, and emotionally starved millennials.

 161. An Evening with The Joy Formidable